ICOS-Carbon-Portal/jupyter/notebooks/icos_jupyter_notebooks/README.md

 <br>

 # Content
-This folder contains Jupyter notebooks that process ICOS data and folders with Python help functions and ancillary data.
+This folder contains Jupyter notebooks that process ICOS data and folders with Python help functions and ancillary data files.

 <br>